Should you use Adobe XD in 2025?

 How much does Adobe XD cost?

-Let's talk about the budget; it's essential.
+Let's talk budget, it's essential.

-Next, there's the Adobe XD subscription alone, which costs around $23.99/month.
-This unlocks unlimited sharing of prototypes and design specifications, as well as significantly more cloud storage space.
+Next up, the Adobe XD-only subscription, at around €23.99/month.
+Here, you unlock unlimited sharing of prototypes and design specs, and much more substantial cloud storage space.
 It's the perfect solution for freelancers and small agencies specializing solely in UI/UX who want the full power of the tool.

 What are the key features of Adobe XD?

-• Strengths:
+• Highlights:

-• Quick learning curve and intuitive interface.
+• Fast learning curve and intuitive interface.

-• Dynamic prototyping, Auto-Animate feature.
+• Dynamic prototyping, Auto-Animate function.

-• Seamless integration into the Adobe ecosystem.
+• Fluid integration into the Adobe ecosystem.

 • Multi-user collaboration less advanced than some competitors.

-• Plugin ecosystem less robust than Sketch.
+• Plugin ecosystem less rich than Sketch.

 Is it reliable and secure?